 Claims received by the late claim application deadline Dec 2019

 Claims deemed eligible based on the criteria outlined in the Settlement Agreement.

 These claims are currently being assessed for eligibility.
-Note that this includes claims that are being reviewed by the Administrator, the appropriate Provincial, Territorial, or Federal agency, or by one of the four Lands Claim Organizations.
+Note that this includes claims that are being reviewed by the Administrator, the appropriate Provincial, Territorial, or Federal agency, or by one of the four Land Claims Organizations.
 This category also includes claims that have been reviewed previously and are now being re-assessed either by the Reconsideration Officer or by the Administrator, based on new information applicants have provided.

-It is important to note that not every claim will follow a straight path from assessment to approval or denial.
-Some claims will be assessed and reassessed more than one time, as new information is requested and received.
+These numbers are subject to change and are for informational purposes only.
 The number of claims being actively assessed, and the number of claims determined as requiring additional information, may go up and down as supporting documentation is received and reviewed.